FabriBertani/Plugin.XamarinAppRating/README.md

 # Plugin.XamarinAppRating
 [![NuGet](https://img.shields.io/nuget/v/Plugin.XamarinAppRating.svg?label=NuGet)](https://www.nuget.org/packages/Plugin.XamarinAppRating/)

-Plugin.XamarinAppRating gives developers a fast and easy way to ask users to rate the app on the stores.
+Plugin.XamarinAppRating gives developers a fast and easy way to ask users to rate the app in the stores.

 ## Installation
-Plugin.XamarinAppRating is available via NuGet, grab the latest package and install in your solution:
+Plugin.XamarinAppRating is available via NuGet, grab the latest package and install it in your solution:

     Install-Package Plugin.XamarinAppRating